-In December 2021, we entered into a licensing agreement with Jocasta Neuroscience, Inc. ("Jocasta") pursuant to which we exclusively licensed all of our rights to UBX2089, our α -Klotho asset.
+In December 2021, we entered into a licensing agreement with Jocasta Neuroscience, Inc. ("Jocasta") pursuant to which we exclusively licensed all of our rights to UBX2089, our $\alpha$ -Klotho asset.
 The agreement provided for an upfront fee of \$5.0 million.
-We recognized revenue of \$0.2 million and \$4.8 million for the years ended December 31, 2022 and 2021, respectively, related to the grant of license and delivery of the know-how performance obligation under the License Agreement entered into with Jocasta in December 2021.
+We recognized revenue of zero and \$0.2 million for the years ended December 31, 2023 and 2022, respectively, related to the delivery of the know-how performance obligation under the License Agreement entered into with Jocasta in December 2021.